Walker (TV series): Development

 In September 2019, it was announced that a reboot of Walker, Texas Ranger starring Jared Padalecki was in development.
 The CW picked up the project for its 2020–2021 development slate in October 2019.
 In January 2020, it was announced that The CW had ordered the project directly to series, bypassing a television pilot, and would be titled Walker.
 The series is written by Anna Fricke who is also expected to executive produce alongside Dan Lin, Lindsey Liberatore and Padalecki.
 Production companies involved with the series were slated to consist of CBS Television Studios and Rideback.
 On February 3, 2021, The CW gave the series an additional five episodes bringing the total episodes for the first season to 18 episodes and renewed the series for a second season.
 On March 22, 2022, The CW renewed the series for a third season.
 On May 9, 2023, The CW renewed the series for a fourth season, being one of the few legacy series to survive the network's overhaul by new owners Nexstar Media Group.
 On May 16, 2024, The CW's President of Entertainment Brad Schwartz stated that the network was negotiating with the producers about a fifth season, especially focusing on its budget.
-However, a few days later, it announced that it was not renewing the series.
+However, a few days later, it was announced that the network was not renewing the series.